AlgoMaster Logo

 • Persistent state: The server keeps running even when clients disconnect.

-The trade-off is more setup.
-You need a URL, potentially TLS certificates, authentication, and network access.
-For development and local tools, this overhead is unnecessary.
+The trade-off is operational complexity.
+You need a URL, TLS, origin validation, authorization, session handling, timeouts, and observability.
+For many local tools, that overhead is unnecessary.

 Choosing a Transport